philips-ni/fhugo/content/posts/my-toolschain-for-dev.md

 #### <span class="section-num">3.3.3</span> Table {#table}

 -   Easy to create table
--   Easy to swich columns and rows
+-   Easy to swap columns and rows
     -   M-LEFT, M-RIGHT (for columns)
     -   M-UP, M-DOWN (for rows)
 -   Easy to insert new column or delete current column